 Let’s go to the Nuxt.js example.
 Let’s see how to install Nuxt.js

 In order to make a new Nuxt.js project, we will have to use npx.
 If you are not familiar with what is the npx, it is an npm tool (with the newer npm versions you have it by default).
 Npx lets you executing npm package binaries.
 But let’s not dive deeper into the details of npx.
 Back to the Nuxt.js example, let’s execute this command to scaffold a new project:

 After this, you will be asked some questions.
 Firstly, you will have to set a name for the project.

-As you might see, I gave my project a name of new-one.
+As you might see, I gave my project the name of new-one.
 How original.
 Anyway, you will get some more questions regards the configuration.
-In case you want to choose a UI framework or a server side framework, you could do so.
+In case you want to choose a UI framework or a server-side framework, you could do so.
 For this tutorial, let’s leave all the settings default, except package manager.
-Choose npm as package manager of your project.
+Choose npm as the package manager of your project.

 An important note: you will get asked to choose the package manager.
 The default value is yarn.
 Make sure you have the yarn installed or else you will get an error.
 If you don‘t have and don‘t want to install yarn, select npm as the package manager.